nayefahmad/overdose-crisis-data-viz_shiny-app/README.md

 ## Updating the published version of the app
-1. First make sure to download the latest version of this repo.
+1. First make sure to download the latest version of this repository.
+[This page](https://www.itprotoday.com/mobile-management-and-security/how-do-i-download-files-github) has instructions on how to download repositories from GitHub.
-2. Then make any changes locally in RStudio, and click the "Run App" button.
+2. Once you have downloaded the repository, make any changes locally in RStudio, and click the "Run App" button.
+This will launch the app on your computer, but will not change the live version of the app.
-3. When the app runs, in the top right, there will be an option to publish the app.
-You will have to log in to the shinyapps.io account, and then you can publish the app.
+3. When the app runs locally in RStudio, there will be an option to publish the app in the top right corner of the window.
+Click that button, and you will be asked to log in to a shinyapps.io account.
+After logging in to the account you want to use, you can re-publish the app.
+This will ensure that your changes are reflected in the live version of the app.